Bench360: Benchmarking Local LLM Inference from 360 Degrees: Experimental Evaluation

 \subsection{Memory-Constrained Deployment}

 A core deployment question is how to allocate a fixed GPU memory budget.
-Quantization offers one solution, as it enables larger models to fit into limited memory, but it typically comes at the cost of quality degradation \cite{li2024evaluatingquantizedlargelanguage}.
-What remains under investigated is whether a larger quantized model can still outperform a smaller FP16 counterpart under the same memory constraints.
-To answer this, we compare, within each model family, the largest FP16 model that fits within 24 GB against the largest quantized (INT8/INT4) variant.
+Quantization provides a solution, as it enables larger models to fit into limited memory, but it typically comes at the cost of quality degradation~\cite{li2024evaluatingquantizedlargelanguage}.
+An important, under-investigated aspect for practical deployments is whether a larger quantized model can outperform a smaller FP16 counterpart under the same memory constraints.
+To answer this, we compare, for each model family, the largest FP16 model that fits within 24 GB against the largest quantized (INT8/INT4) variant.
 Our evaluation spans tasks in general knowledge and reasoning (MMLU), extractive QA (SQuAD v2), summarization (CNN/DailyMail), and Text-to-SQL (Spider).